karayabin/universe-snapshot/universe/Ling/ParametrizedSqlQuery/doc/api/Ling/ParametrizedSqlQuery/ParametrizedSqlQueryUtil/getSqlQuery.md

     Array of tagItems, each of which being an array with the following structure:
 - tag_id: string.
 The tag name
 - ?variables: array.
 The tag variables if any
-- ?tag_group: string.
-The name of the tag group if any.

 Return values